Robust Optimization with Decision-Dependent Information Discovery: Two-Stage RO with Exogenous Uncertainty

 \paragraph{Decision Rule Formulation.}

 In the first model, one optimizes today over both the here-and-now decisions ${\bm x}$ and over recourse actions ${\bm y}$ to be taken in each realization of ${\bm \xi}$.
-Mathematically, ${\bm y}$ is modeled as a function (or \emph{decision rule}) of ${\bm \xi}$ that is selected today, along with ${\bm x}$.
-Under this modeling paradigm, a generic two-stage linear robust problem with exogenous uncertainty is expressible as:
+The decision ${\bm y}$ is modeled as a function (or \emph{decision rule}) of ${\bm \xi}$ that is selected today, along with ${\bm x}$.
+Under this paradigm, a two-stage linear robust problem with exogenous uncertainty is expressible as: